-The intent of the subarea modeling methodology guidelines is to ensure consistency in subarea model development and application.
-The goal of this chapter is to establish procedures that would ultimately lead to models that yield similar results when the same set of socioeconomic/land use data and transportation system network are used.
+One intent of the subarea modeling methodology guidelines is to promote consistency in subarea model development and application.
+The goal of this chapter is to establish procedures that would lead to models with consistent assumptions on socioeconomic/land use data and transportation system networks.